Where the Webb Telescope Is Pointing

 What will this telescope tell us?

-Many astronomers are extremely eager to find out.
+A lot of astronomers are extremely eager to find out.
 Back here on the ground, more than 2,000 groups submitted proposals for how to use the telescope during its first cycle of service.
 Of those, 286 were chosen for being likeliest to maximize the scientific knowledge this special instrument is capable of producing.
 “Early Release” programs are designed to educate astronomers on how Webb is performing and ascertain information useful for later projects.
 “Guaranteed Time” projects are for the scientists who helped build the telescope.
 “General Observer” proposals are the main category, aimed at bringing knowledge of the unreachable cosmos home to Earth and to man.

 Into the Past